Harm Reduction

 Opioids in our communities

-We monitor and track trends in opioid-related issues in our communities.
-We work with community partners including police, EMS, hospitals and First Nations partners to respond to changes, and prevent overdoses.
+NWHU monitors and tracks trends in opioid-related issues in our communities.
+We work with community partners including police, EMS, hospitals, and First Nations partners to respond to changes and to prevent overdoses.

 For more information about opioids in our communities, see our Opioids in our Communities page.